openshift/training/docs/compute/03-highly-available-control-plane.md

 decarr-master-2 us-east-2
 ```

-To see the availabilitye zone for each control plane machine, execute the
+To see the availability zone for each control plane machine, execute the
 following:

 ```sh